waldophotos/kafka-avro/README.md

 The instances of "node-rdkafka" that are returned by kafka-avro are hacked so as to intercept produced and consumed messages and run them by the Avro de/serializer.

-You are highly encouraged to read the ["node-rdkafka" documentation](https://blizzard.github.io/node-rdkafka/current/) on the way you can use the Producer and Consumer instances as well as check out the [available configuration options of node-rdkafka](https://github.com/edenhill/librdkafka/blob/2213fb29f98a7a73f22da21ef85e0783f6fd67c4/CONFIGURATION.md)
+You are highly encouraged to read the ["node-rdkafka" documentation](https://blizzard.github.io/node-rdkafka/current/), as it explains how you can use the Producer and Consumer instances as well as check out the [available configuration options of node-rdkafka](https://github.com/edenhill/librdkafka/blob/2213fb29f98a7a73f22da21ef85e0783f6fd67c4/CONFIGURATION.md)

 ### Initialize kafka-avro